Karl Klingler: Nazi years

 On 9 March 1936, in the presence of several students, Klingler protested at the university when he discovered that a bust of his (Jewish) mentor, Joseph Joachim, had been removed.
 At this point the university management suggested early retirement: his retirement on "health grounds" was accepted on 7 April 1936.
 Between 1 May 1936 and the end of the war he was in receipt of a modest civil service pension.
-It was probably on the recommendation of the university director, Fritz Stein, that directly following his retirement Klingler went abroad with his wife and daughters, staying for several months in Arosa where, according to recollections shared later by his daughter, Charlotte von Contas, he grew a beard in order to avoid being recognised.
+It was probably on the recommendation of the university director, Fritz Stein, that directly following his retirement Klingler went abroad with his wife and daughters, staying for several months in Arosa, Switzerland, where, according to recollections shared later by his daughter, Charlotte von Contas, he grew a beard in order to avoid being recognised.

 Back in Germany, and served with a travel ban, he went into "internal emigration".
 He was able to devote himself to composition, producing a large work for choir, soloist and piano.
 He formed a friendship with the physicist Max Planck: the two of them engaged in deep discussions concerning certain problems in geometry.
 Nevertheless, Klingler was not completely written out of public life.
-In January 1938 he performed in a trio with his elder brother Fridolin Klingler and the flautist Gustav Scheck at a Chamber Music evening organised by the Bremen Philharmonic Society.
-In May 1940 he was issued with a "Special permit" on "artistic grounds" from the National Culture Agency, but it is not clear from surviving sources what the permit was for.
+In January 1938 he performed in a trio with his elder brother Fridolin Klingler and the flautist Gustav Scheck at a chamber music evening organised by the Bremen Philharmonic Society.
+In May 1940 he was issued with a "Special Permit" on "artistic grounds" from the National Culture Agency, but it is not clear from surviving sources what the permit was for.
 There is mention in one source of his having been "used for much-needed troop entertainment".